mearashadowfax/OpenStove/src/content/recipes/chocolate-banana-sandwich-with-chia-seeds.md

       - quantity: "1"
         name: "tablespoon chia seeds"

-recipeNotes: [
+recipeNotes:
-  "Choose whole grain or whole wheat bread for added fiber and nutrients.", "For extra sweetness, you can drizzle honey or sprinkle a bit of cinnamon over the banana slices before adding chia seeds.", "Feel free to customize your sandwich by adding other toppings such as sliced strawberries, nut butter, or shredded coconut.", "To make it a more substantial meal, pair the sandwich with a glass of milk or a serving of Greek yogurt.", "This sandwich is not only delicious but also packed with energy-boosting carbohydrates, healthy fats, and fiber."
+  [
-]
+    "Choose whole grain or whole wheat bread for added fiber and nutrients.", "For extra sweetness, you can drizzle honey or sprinkle a bit of cinnamon over the banana slices before adding chia seeds.", "Feel free to customize your sandwich by adding other toppings such as sliced strawberries, nut butter, or shredded coconut.", "To make it a more substantial meal, pair the sandwich with a glass of milk or a serving of Greek yogurt.", "This sandwich is not only delicious but also packed with energy-boosting carbohydrates, healthy fats, and fiber.", ]

 tags: ["sandwich", "chocolate", "snack"]